LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Sunglasses

 Optimal lighting conditions were used and large, dark sunglasses were worn.
 The model reliably detected happy, sad, and neutral emotions while it was not reliable in the detection of other emotions.
-The box would sometimes be drawn twice often detecting two faces when there was only one but would flicker hence screenshots could not be taken.
+The box would sometimes be drawn twice often detecting two faces when there was only one.
+It would rapidly flicker making it difficult to take screenshots.

 ![sunglass](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e0bbd0ce-cac9-45ad-b085-307183008b5a)